Two Kooks » All Recipes » Breads and Pizza » Homemade English Muffin Recipe (easy step by step)

 Shortcuts

-• You can shave some time off the dough rising by placing the dough in a warm place.
+• You can shave some time off the dough rise by placing the dough in a warm place.
 Check out the tip in the recipe.

 • When freezing English muffins for later use, I separate them into halves first.
 When I need one, I grab two frozen halves and pop them into the toaster.
 No need to defrost first.